markwylde/aicode/README.md

 ## Configuration

-At startup the app reads `.aicode/config.json` from the current working directory and merges it with CLI flags (CLI wins).
+At startup the app looks for a config file in this order and merges it with CLI flags (CLI wins):

+1) Project: `./.aicode/config.json`
+2) Home: `~/.aicode/config.json` (used if no project config)

 Example:

 ```json
 {